LAsoul88/Tomagotchi/README.md

 // balance the values for all meters/buttons
 // intro screen will display text (maybe animated like a typewriter) to explain the rules of the game - done
 // add button that resets game to opening state (open package button)

+/* === Unsolved Problems === */

+// how to make meters that fill up and drain with color corresponding to the percentage
+// how to create smooth animations (particularly how to animate an element off screen without returning)
+// I could not stop all of the positioning glitches caused by pressing buttons and elminiating elements
+// a general sense for styling, I think I could learn a lot more about how to make polished javascript feel more polished by way of css